NeoDevX/articles/README.md

 # SomeCode
-This Web-Application, which contains my articles and information about me
+This Web-Application, which contains my articles.